aliannejadi/ClariQ/README.md

 Please send two files per run as described above to `m.aliannejadi@uva.nl`, indicating your team's name, as well as your run ID.

 ## Sample Baseline Code
-A sample Colab Notebook of a simple baseline model can be found [here](#).
+A sample Colab Notebook of a simple baseline model can be found [here](https://colab.research.google.com/drive/1g_Sc9j5fYT1hiOxif6BVH5NHNt-icxtT?usp=sharing).
 The baseline model ranks the questions using a BM25 ranker.
+The same baseline can also be found in the repo under `./src/clariq_baseline_bm25.ipynb`.
+It is a very simple baseline, ranking the questions simply by their BM25 relevance score compared to the `original_request`.

 ## Questions
 Please contact us via `m.aliannejadi@uva.nl` should you have any questions, comments, or concerns regarding the challenge.